“We all die. The goal isn’t to live forever, the goal is to create something that will.” ―

 Capturing all the mundane details seems like the opposite of something great and exciting.
 However, many accomplished people have kept diaries or logs.
 Why?
 They force you to focus on your goals.
 Diaries, planners, or logs give you reason to= pause.
 It is an act of planning that causes reflection.
 You ask yourself, “…is this how I spend my time?”

 Doing this on a daily basis ensures that you spend your time deliberately.
 This is why I love my bullet journal.

 Although I track other things, I keep my life organized with a daily planner.
 Below are some of the main things that I track.

 I keep track of appointments on both a weekly and monthly basis.
 I have a terrible memory so it helps me remember upcoming events.
 Usually, I sit down and check all of the different places where I get notifications like email, Facebook, work’s task management system, and my text messages.

 Then, I write them all in my journal.
 This analog plan makes me contemplate whether I can actually attend each event.
 It’s easy for all the different activities to just pop into digital calendars and conflict.
 When I write it in my daily plans, it makes me think about the pace of each day.

 I mark tasks into each of my days, usually in the evening.
 If I don’t get something done, I either cancel or move it to the next day.
 It’s a good way to make sure nothing gets missed.

-I usually have section for reminders that fall into neither task nor appointment groups.
-It may be as simple as an inspiration quote, drinking water, or someone I need to talk to.
+I usually have sections for reminders that fall into neither task nor appointment groups.
+It may be as simple as an inspirational quote, drinking water, or someone I need to talk to.

 How do you organize your life?